 Before you start off-page SEO, first assess your backlink profile with one of these tools:

 Once you’re finished checking your backlinks, it’s time to move on to the next step in this off-page SEO checklist, which is checking your competitor’s backlink profiles.

 2. Analyzing your competitors’ backlink profiles

-Next, find the websites that are ranking for your most important keywords and run them through one of the backlink checking tools mentioned above.
+Next, find the websites that are ranking for your most important keywords and run them through one of the backlink-checking tools mentioned above.

-This way you’ll know what sorts of links they have pointed toward their site, whether they’re natural or artificial, what anchor text is being used.
+This way you’ll know what sorts of links they have pointed toward their site, whether they’re natural or artificial, and what anchor text is being used.